Putin says Romney stance shows Russia right about missile shield

-SOCHI, Russia, Sept 11 (Reuters) - U.S. presidential candidate Mitt Romney’s critical stance on Russia proves that Moscow’s opposition to an American anti-missile shield in Europe is sound policy, President Vladimir Putin said on Tuesday.
+SOCHI, Russia (Reuters) - U.S. presidential candidate Mitt Romney’s critical stance on Russia proves that Moscow’s opposition to an American anti-missile shield in Europe is sound policy, President Vladimir Putin said on Tuesday.

 In his second public remarks about the Republican nominee in a week, Putin said there were “pluses and minuses” to Romney’s attitude toward Washington’s former Cold War enemy.